-- ABSOLUTELY NO SMOKING or VAPINGIN OR OUTSIDE OF VEHICLES ON SCHOOL

-PROPERTY.

-- Parent pickup will begin at 3:00 p.m.

-- Car riders must be picked up by 3:15.

-- All pickup vehicles MUST have a current, visible RCPS Vehicle Tag identifying the child/children.
+- ABSOLUTELY NO SMOKING or VAPING IN OR OUTSIDE OF VEHICLES ON SCHOOL PROPERTY. - Parent pickup will begin at 3:00 p.m. - Car riders must be picked up by 3:15. - All pickup vehicles MUST have a current, visible RCPS Vehicle Tag identifying the child/children.

-Pickup Tags can be picked up from the cafeteria during Meet Your Teacher Night or from the front desk during registration.
+Pickup Tags can be picked up from the front office during Meet Your Teacher or from the front desk during registration.